WinVector/Examples/dplyr/dplyrQuiz_solutions.md

   rename((!!rlang::sym('y')) := x)
 ```

-    ## Error: LHS must be a name or string
+    ## Error: LHS must be a symbol or string

 distinct
 --------